 The quick and virtually painless procedure is done in comfortable procedure rooms at our modern Canberra vasectomy clinic location.
 We are leaders in the provision of no-scalpel no-needle vasectomy in ACT and are proud to be part of the national network of Gentle Procedures Clinics across Australia, and around the world.

 Please contact us anytime with questions or to book an appointment in the coming days or weeks.

 Doctor Suran is an experienced physician with advanced training in multiple clinical procedures.
 He is a Fellow of Royal Australian College of General Practitioners, and an experienced surgeon who routinely performs no-scalpel no-needle vasectomy.

 No-scalpel no-needle vasectomy is the focus of Dr. Suran’s practice, and he believes that this simple procedure can be performed safely, effectively, and efficiently in a comfortable setting.
 Our clinic operates with the goal of reducing vasectomy wait times in ACT and making the whole experience as pleasant as possible.

 Dr. Suran underwent extensive training with Dr. Neil Pollock, a foremost authority in this procedure.
 We are offering patients techniques that are highly advanced, minimally invasive and have been performed safely on over 60,000 patients in our affiliated clinics, as well as on millions of men worldwide.

-Dr. Suran performs vasectomies at Gentle Procedures vasectomy clinic in Canberra and Murrumbateman.
+Dr. Suran performs vasectomies at Gentle Procedures vasectomy clinic in Canberra.
 He does not use local hospitals because that could mean a long wait for you to have the procedure.
 By setting up his own modern vasectomy centre, Dr. Suran has created a convenient situation for patients – you can be seen for your consultation and surgery soon after calling the clinic or booking online.